SeaCelo/SDGclassy/README.md

 # Interpreting the Results
 * topics are listed in order 0-18.
 Each topic maps to a specific SDG, with one topic as a filter to be ignored.
 The mapping between topics and SDGs is available in: /classifier/topic-sdg_mapping.csv
 * Use the output in your favorite app (excel, etc) and analyze the results, using the topic-sdg mapping.
+The results include a extra category that should be ignored.
+Because of this the remaining 17 scores do not add to 100.
+You may wish to re-compute the weights if this is important in your analysis.